Hyper101-cmd/automation-pipeline-challenge-c3/README.md

          npm install

-4. **Start the API (runs on port 8080):**
+3. **Start the API (runs on port 8080):**

          npm start

      You should see:

          Demo Media API listening on :8080

-5. **Test the endpoints from a second terminal:**
+4. **Test the endpoints from a second terminal:**

     Health check

           curl -fsSL http://localhost:8080/healthz
+    Output:

-    -> ok
+          ok

     Example search

          curl -fsSL "http://localhost:8080/search?q=sunset"

+    Output:

-    -> {"query":"sunset","count":1,"results":[{"id":"img_001","title":"Sunset over dunes","type":"image"}]}
+         {"query":"sunset","count":1,"results":[{"id":"img_001","title":"Sunset over dunes","type":"image"}]}

-  Note: This mock API is provided for demonstration only and does not connect to real Elasticsearch or storage backends.
+  Note: This mock API is provided for demonstration purposes only and does not connect to real Elasticsearch or storage backends.

 ## **License**
 This project is licensed under the MIT License.